charlottedaumal/microtubule-tracking/README.md

 #### 1) Preprocessing parameters:
 As a preprocessing of the image, we propose to increase EB3 comets visualisation by projecting frames on a sliding window along the time axis.
 The type of projection we use here is equivalent to the "sum" ZProjector on Fiji.
+Then to segment the image easily, we implemented a function that subtracts the previous frame to the current frame to transform the comet streaks into point corresponding to the head of the comet.

+> [!IMPORTANT] Temporal Projection:
+> The temporal projection used to enhance our image takes the n-previous frames (as selected by the `WindowExp` parameter,
+> see below).
+This means that the first n-frames are "sacrificed" for the final output, because they do not have
+> the projection of the previous n frames as the other frames do.

 We also use a DoG filter to remove background and increase contrast of the structures of interest.
 A median filtering of radius 1 is then applied to have sharper images without impacting the objects structure too much.
 Select parameters tuned specifically to your image to improve visualisation in the following ways :